Allan Seagar: Coaching Devonport

 Then in 1935 he did not play until round 3; however he then went on to play 13 games scoring 2 tries and kicking 6 goals with some of his appearances being in the fullback position.
 He was once again elected to the Devonport committee in 1936.
 He had 'retired' once more but came out of it again in round 5 on 30 May when he came into the side as a last minute replacement for Jordan and was said to be out of shape.
 He did however score a try in a 29–15 win over city Rovers.
 By this point of his career he was just days away from his 33rd birthday.
 He played 11 matches and scored 4 tries.

 In 1937 he had officially retired and his only involvement with Devonport was as a committee member.
 In 1938 he played one match for Devonport who had now changed their name to North Shore Albions which they had been known as in the early part of their history prior to a merger with Sunnyside.
 The match was against Manukau on 26 June and was due to Jack Zane-Zaninovich being injured.
 He was 35 at this point though remarkably he was still to play one more match for North Shore before he was finally finished.
 In 1939, 1940 and 1941 he was the coach and selector of the senior side and in a 1941 match with Papakura on 4 September he came on to replace an injured player.
 North Shore under his leadership went on to win the championship for the 6th time in their history.
 It was to be the last time they ever won the title.

 In 1940 Seagar had been picked in an Auckland Veterans against their South Auckland counterparts.
 In 1941 he again played in a veterans match, this time for an 'All Golds' team against South Auckland.
-This was to be the very last time he took the field in a competitive, albeit friendly match of rugby league.
+Then in a round 17 match between North Shore and Papakura he came on as an injury replacement for Brown in the forwards in a 35-8 win.
 He was again named North Shore's senior coach in 1942.